silverstripe/silverstripe-framework/docs/en/05_Contributing/14_PHP_Coding_Conventions.md

 Class, function, variable and constant names may only contain alphanumeric characters and underscores.

+## Spelling

+All symbols and documentation should use UK-English spelling (e.g. "behaviour" instead of "behavior"), except when necessitated by third party conventions (e.g using PHP's `Serializable` interface).

 ### Classes

 Class and filenames are in `UpperCamelCase` format: